Arteriovenous Malformation

 What Is An Arteriovenous Malformation?

-An arteriovenous malformation (AVM) is an abnormal tangle of blood vessels where arteries connect directly to veins, bypassing the normal capillary system.
+An arteriovenous malformation (AVM) is an abnormal tangle of blood vessels where arteries connect directly to veins, bypassing the standard capillary system.
 This rare condition disrupts the normal flow of blood, leading to potential complications.
 Although AVMs can occur anywhere in the body, they most commonly develop in the brain or spinal cord.

 What Causes an AVM?

-Symptoms of Arteriovenous Malformation
+What Are the Symptoms of Arteriovenous Malformation?

-The symptoms of an AVM depend largely on its size, location, and whether it has ruptured.
+The symptoms of an AVM depend primarily on its size, location, and whether it has ruptured.
 Many AVMs do not present noticeable symptoms unless they grow large or cause bleeding.
 However, when symptoms do occur, they can vary and may include:

-- Headaches: Persistent or sudden, severe headaches are common, especially with brain AVMs.
+• Headaches: Persistent or sudden, severe headaches are common, especially with brain AVMs.

-- Neurological problems: Weakness or numbness in a limb, difficulty speaking, vision problems, or coordination difficulties.
+• Neurological problems: Weakness or numbness in a limb, difficulty speaking, vision problems, or coordination difficulties.

-- Pain: Depending on the location, pain may occur in the back, limbs, or head.
+• Pain: Depending on the location, pain may occur in the back, limbs, or head.

 In cases where an AVM ruptures, it can lead to significant bleeding, stroke, or other life-threatening conditions.
 Immediate medical attention is necessary if these symptoms appear suddenly.